 KDE Plasma Linux Desktop Environment

-KDE Plasma is one of the clean and attractive Linux desktop environment available online.
-It has good reputation due to its vast range of customization capabilities which allow advanced users to modify it according to with their mood and situation.
-You can remove anything feels you irritating from the KDE desktop and setting can be changed accordingly.
+KDE Plasma is one of the clean and most attractive Linux desktop environments available online.
+It has a good reputation due to its vast range of customization capabilities which allow advanced users to modify it according to their mood and situation.
+You can remove anything that feels you irritating from the KDE desktop and settings can be changed accordingly.

 It also supports HiDPI displays but not default and you need to scale it too.
 To enable the HiDPI displays to support in KDE plasma just go to Settings -> Displays and Monitors ->Display Configuration and then select the Scale Display option.
-Change the default value slider from 1 to 2 or 3 which increases the resolution of the KDE Plasma desktop too looks crisp and comfortable on HiDPI Displays which also known as Retina displays.
+Change the default value slider from 1 to 2 or 3 which increases the resolution of the KDE Plasma desktop to look crisp and comfortable on HiDPI Displays also known as Retina displays.

 To adjust only font scaling: